AlexanderKohr/ChatApp/README.md

 Using this app, you can do the following:

-Change the chat's background color;
+Change the chat's background color; <br>
-User can insert the name on the initial page;
+User can insert the name on the initial page; <br>
-Name will be displayed on top of the chat page;
+Name will be displayed on top of the chat page; <br>
-Users will be able to share their location;
+Users will be able to share their location; <br>
-Users will be able to share images.
+Users will be able to share images. <br>

 Built with: